 The Drill on the Spill: Learning About the Gulf Oil Leak in the Lab

-The NYT flips things around by beginning with a web page and referring students to various oil spill interactive graphics, infographics and videos for analysis.
+The New York Times takes a unique approach by starting with a web page and directing students to interactive graphics, infographics, and videos for analysis—all centered around an oil spill disaster.

 What do you think?